-Through the process I was able to compost my own learning.
+Through the process I was able to compost some of my own grieving.
 People are open to opportunities to connect.
 Virtual village is real.
 Grief can be generative.
-Healing has no plateau or expiration date.
+Healing has no plateau or half-life.

 When it came time to compile B.Michael’s writing, I leaned in to this model of communal creativity.
 It had to be a “we” endeavor, a way to call forth and refresh B.Michael on our collective screen.
 He would not be the sole focus of tribute, rather he would be the organizing principle — the batting, if you will — for people to share about their lives because their stories matter too.